AaronOnGit/SimpleWeb/README.md

 # SimpleWeb
 It implements register, sign in, sign out, forgot password/reset password, and email send functionalities.

+The controller (AccountController) in this project accesses the service layer (/Services/AccountServices)to execute the actions.
+This approach helps in achieving modularity to a degree in this project.

 Getting started:
 Create an account by clicking on Register link in navigation bar above.